This often includes support for videos, text, PDF, Downloadables, audio files, quizzes, live workshops, and progress reports.

 - You can easily design certifications.

-- Has Gamifications features such as badge, points, levels, rewards and leaderboards.
+- Has Gamification features such as badge, points, levels, rewards, and leaderboards.

 - Supports videoconferences.

 - Provides communication tools including messages, calendar, and discussion forums.

 WizIQ offers educators and teachers a simple way to move their standard classes online into virtual classrooms for live interactive courses.

 Support Moocs (Massive Open Online Courses).
 These support learning a variety of different subjects are usually free and open to anyone with an internet connection.

 - It supports Live HD training with an online whiteboard and messaging.